fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/swot/what-is-swot-analysis.md

 Actually, I can say a circular reference for analyzing the results of a SWOT analysis.
 Analyzing an analysis sounds funny to most people.
 But there are many examples in the sector.
 The most well-known ones are Blackberry and Nokia.
 No need to explain the story, or if needed, please write it in the comments, and I'll explain in another post what those two brands experienced.

-Anyway, let’s get to the analysis part.
+Anyway, let's get to the analysis part.
 I will explain how the analysis phase works in more detail in a separate post, but I need to make the explanations mentioned above.

 Weaknesses and harmful factors are risky parts that should be particularly examined.
 Because if the implementer doesn't transform their weaknesses, one day they could become internal threats.
 Unlike external threats, these threats can create a silent and much stronger impact.
 From my experience, failing to transform weaknesses can lead to a scenario that I'd call an **epic-fail**.

 In addition, the harmful factors are another part that the implementer should pay attention to.
 I guess, for this part, the "we don't need any more enemies, we're enough for each other" sentence matches best.
-Because what the implementer lacks, doesn't know, and/or hasn’t experienced can prepare their downfall.
+Because what the implementer lacks, doesn't know, and/or hasn't experienced can prepare their downfall.
 It needs to be properly transformed in this area.

 ## Important Points